✔️Made in USA

 ✔️Love it or ship it back for free!

 ✔️Free shipping within the USA

 This is the third edition of our handheld Heritage Museum collection.
 The Heritage Museum is a collection of rare and important artifacts from the history of the world.
 The specimens have been specifically selected and curated for the museum.
 From meteorites and dinosaur fossils to melted roof tile from Hiroshima, the personal museum includes artifacts from some of the most important events and places in history.
-Each artifact is broken up into smaller samples and carefully prepared for inclusion.
+Each artifact is carefully prepared for inclusion.
 The samples are then professionally cast in acrylic.
 The museums are polished to a glass-like surface and will last for generations with proper care.

 The museum dimensions are approximately 4.5" x 6.0" x 1.0" (same as our other acrylic museum display) and it contains 33 artifact specimens.
 A microfiber bag and a certificate of authenticity come with every museum.
 The following list shows the specimens that are included in each museum.
 We hope that you will find the following artifacts as interesting and intriguing as we do.

 - Early Petrified Wood (Callixylon, c.
 385,000,000 years old)

 - Hadrosaur Fossil Bone

 - Woolly Rhino Horn (c.
 50,000 years old)

 - Woolly Mammoth Tusk (c.
 22,000 years old)